Are you covered by insurance?

 It is fine to wear your usual clothes for your osteo appointment.
 You might feel more comfortable in tracksuit bottoms and a loose fitting top for your physio appointment.

-Procedures are carried out at The London Clinic, 20 Devonshire Place in London, or at The Chelmsford, New London Road, Chelmsford in Essex.
+Procedures are carried out at The London Clinic, 20 Devonshire Place in London.

 It is safe to drive the day after.
 However, to give the steroids the best chance of doing their job, avoiding trauma to the spine is important.
 So, if you can avoid long drives, or stressful conditions, that is better.
 After some operations you may need to be off driving for up to six weeks; talk to your surgeon about this.